Fired City Worker Kills Five, Then Himself

 He fired at least 14 shots, never touching a pistol in a shoulder holster under his jacket, before he turned the gun on himself.

-McCree carried a suicide note, but police would not divulge the contents.
+McCree carried a suicide note, but police said they would not divulge the contents until Saturday.

 Co-workers remembered that McCree vowed revenge after he was fired. ``He made threats to come back and do things,″ said one worker, who identified himself only as Doug.